Ricky-Millar/VS-NodeMCU-1.0-antenna-tracker/README.md

 The code is all over the place at the moment, any questions let me know!
 I sure had a hard time working out how to get mavlink going through tcp. a lot of the librarys that say they can do it appear not to.

-Current state of tracker -> https://photos.app.goo.gl/4SRZVt3ofeJafCrg7 ( sorry the video is kinda crusty)
+Current state of tracker -> https://photos.app.goo.gl/4SRZVt3ofeJafCrg7 ( sorry the video is kinda crusty) In this video my drone is running betaflight, with just GPS, no magnetomiter or barometer, so the altitude measurments are way out, and at close range the tracker is having a hard time.
+Once I'm out of Covid isolation I will try to do some longer range videos.

 TIP FOR BETAFLIGHT:
 If you want to get real in the deep end...